galversano/Project-course---underwater-Underwater-Colorimetry/README.md

  ```

 # Instructions

-For each chart, mark the colors with the mask you get in ex.1, do this for every chart in the picture.
+For each chart in the picture, identify and label the colors using the mask obtained in ex.1.
-Then get the depth of every chart with ex.2, mark every chart and right manullay the distance for every chart. save this in the parametrs of depth_array.
+Then, determine the depth of each chart using the method described in ex.2.
+Mark each chart accordingly and manually record the distance for each one.
+Save this information in the 'depth_array' parameters.

 ex.3+ex.4 is for calculate and delete backscatter and calulate Dc: